Does imaging fall under radiology?

 Radiology involves the use of a number of different types of technology including those that involve radiation such as CT scans and MRIs.
 Sonographers utilize ultrasound, or high-frequency sound waves to create images of inside the body.
 Sonography does not involve the use of radiation.

-READ ALSO: What does it mean to have high spirituality?
+READ ALSO: What does it mean for data to be backed up?

 What type of degree does a radiologist have?